tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 > ![select grammar](grammar/diagram/SelectStmt.png)

 The select query is a builtin operation that is the workhorse of the `tremor-query` language.
+A select query describes from where to where an event should be routed (and under which conditions) and how it is transformed along the way.

 An example select operation configured to pass through data from a pipeline's default `in` stream to a pipeline's default `out` stream: